 Rely on social support through virtual strategies, try to maintain a routine that includes rest, healthy meals, and exercise, and be patient with yourselves and others.
 Should you find yourself feeling overwhelmed, all students have access to free and confidential assistance through the Counseling Center.
 Students can call 404-413-1640 or visit https://counselingcenter.gsu.edu/services/counseling-services/.

 The Graduate School coordinates graduate admissions.
-Students seeking a graduate degree will apply through the school and receive additional support from both the graduate school and college academic offices.
+Students seeking a graduate degree will apply through the school and receive additional support from The Graduate School and college, school or institute academic offices.